syeo66/illuminasort/README.md

   - Average illuminance value
   - Median illuminance value
   - Relative path to the image

+### Book report (`illuminance_book.html`)
+- Requested and actual page count (after rounding up to multiple of 4)
+- Grid of selected images sorted from lightest to darkest
+- Page 1 = lightest image, last page = darkest image, intermediate pages chosen to spread luminance evenly
+- For each image:
+  - Page number
+  - Embedded thumbnail (max 200px on longest side)
+  - Average and median illuminance values
+  - Absolute path to the original image

 ### All images report (`illuminance_report_all.html`)
 - Total number of all images in database